FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 Snowpack 1.0 was designed for a simple mission: install npm packages to run directly in the browser.
 The theory was that JavaScript packages are the only thing still ***requiring*** the use of a bundler during development.
 Remove that requirement, remove the bundler, and speed up web development for everyone.

 Guess what?
 It worked!
 Thousands of developers started using Snowpack to install their dependencies and build websites with less tooling.
-A whole new type of faster, lighter-weight development suddenly became possible.
+A whole new type of faster, lighter-weight dev environment suddenly became possible.

 **Snowpack 2.0 is a build system designed for this new era of web development.** Snowpack removes the bundler from your dev environment, leveraging native [ES Module (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) support to serve built files directly to the browser.
 This isn't just a faster tool, it's a new approach to web build systems.